sushantkadam15/Meta-Front-End-Developer-Professional-Certificate/README.md

 ## Structure

 The repository is organized into separate folders for each assignment or practice exercise.
+NOTE: Most of the exercises are done within Coursera Labs.

 ## Courses Completed and Certificates